Authentigrate/TeamTech/README.md

 *Authentigrate* by Cryptr Team, Steven Povlitz and Nina Laurel

-**Authentigrate** is an app makes issuing and verifying cryptographically secure identites easy.
+**Authentigrate** is an app that makes issuing and verifying cryptographically secure identities easy.

 ## User Stories